Apple's March event may offer a "Peek" at a new display for the Mac lineup

 It's been three years since the Apple Pro Display XDR was launched, so it would be a good time for a refresh for the 32-inch 6K display that focused on high-end content creator users who require exact color calibration, who can afford the $4,999 (standard glass) to $5,999 (Nano-textured glass) price.
 9to5Mac recently offered some details on alleged leaked specs for this monitor which included a 7K resolution, an A13 Bionic chip, and either a 32-inch or 36-inch panel.

-With the March Apple event approaching at light speed, we will find out shortly, so stay tuned, and we will keep you up to date with all the latest as it happens.
+With the March Apple event almost here, we will find out shortly, so stay tuned, and we will keep you up to date with all the latest as it happens.

 Via, SlashGear